Working Men’s College (WMC)

-To be a learner-centred college dedicated to widening access to education for all, that will provide opportunities for lifelong learning and improving employment prospects, for the diverse range of London adults who may not be able to study full time, particularly local people who have missed out on their initial education.
+WMC is a learner-centred college which is dedicated to widening access to education for all, providing opportunities for lifelong learning and improving employment prospects for the diverse range of London adults who are unable to study full time and who need to fit their studies in alongside work and family commitments.

-We offer courses designed for adults to help them progress and develop their career by expanding and enriching their skills and experience.
-Our commitment to ensuring they achieve their goals and aspirations remains our highest priority and our past students certainly agree with this.
+Our courses are designed for adults to help them progress and develop their career by expanding and enriching their skills and experience.
+Our commitment to ensuring they achieve their personal goals and aspirations remains our highest priority and our past students certainly agree with this.

 Courses are available for adults aged 19 and over only.
 We can only accept students aged 18 and over on the Foundation Diploma in Art & Design.